aws/language-servers/CONTRIBUTING.md

 -   In the top left menu bar: `View > Output`
 -   Select `"AWS Documents Language Server"` from the dropdown menu in the topright.

+### Amazon Q Chat window is not visible in sample VS Code extension

+Sample Q Chat extension window may not open at startup of this Sample extension or not in focus on extension startup.

+1. Check if `ENABLE_CHAT` flag is set to `true` in `.vscode/launch.json`.
+2. Manually focus on Chat window by running `Focus on Amazon Q Chat View` VS Code command.

 ## Developer Notes

 ### Develop and test Language servers with Language Server Runtimes locally